The remarkable longevity of a 16th century song and tune

 The birth of Greensleeves II: broadside ballads

-One favourite practice among lutenists and other renaissance and baroque musicians was to take a well-known broadside ballad tune and overlay its melody with increasingly complex divisions and variations, so Greensleeves’ appearance in lute (and other) books is testament to the tune’s esteem among musicians from the late 16th and through the 17th century.
+One favourite practice among lutenists and other renaissance and baroque musicians was to take a well-known broadside ballad tune and overlay its melody with increasingly complex divisions and variations, so Greensleeves’ appearance in lute books is testament to the tune’s esteem among musicians from the late 16th and through the 17th century.
 Broadside ballads were sheets of music, sold in the street by ballad-mongers bringing attention to their wares by singing the songs they sold.
 The broadside was the vehicle which led to Greensleeves’ phenomenal popularity among singers and musicians.

 It was first published as a broadside registered at the London Stationer’s Company in 1580: on 3rd September, Richard Jones was licensed to print A New Northern Dittye of ye Lady Greene Sleeves.
-None of the original issue from 1580 has survived.
-However, the same Richard Jones printed a book in 1584, A Handful of Pleasant Delights, in which the song was reprinted as A new Courtly Sonet of the Lady Green sleeues.
+None of the original prints from 1580 have survived.
+However, the same Richard Jones printed a book in 1584, A Handful of Pleasant Delights, in which the song was printed as A new Courtly Sonet of the Lady Green sleeues.
 To the new tune of Greensleeues.
 These are the words with which we are all familiar, starting in the first verse with “Alas, my love, ye do me wrong”, with a chorus that begins, “Greensleeves was all my joy”.
 I have given a fuller account of the lyric in part one.

 Before it was published, the song had clearly already gained some popularity, as another song to its tune was published on the very same day, with a license granted to Edward White to print A ballad, being the Ladie Greene Sleeves Answere to Donkyn hir frende.
 Where this sudden recognition came from is not possible to say, but later broadsides may give a clue, as a few made reference to their pre-publication origins: The BEGGARS Delight; as it was SUNG at the THEATRE-ROYAL (date unknown); An Excellent New Play-House Song, Call’d, The Bonny Milk-Maid.
 To an Excellent New Tune much in Request.
 (1683–1703); Coy Celia’s Cruelty; OR, The Languishing Lovers Lamentation: BEING The last New Play-Song sung at the Theatre-Royal, in a New Play called Amphitrion.
 To an excellent New Play-House Tune.
 (1690).
 It may be, then, that Greensleeves quickly became popular because its origin was in the theatre.
 It is just as possible, however, that Greensleeves was used in the theatre because it was already popular by another means.

 Whatever the source of the popularity of Greensleeves prior to printing, its publication magnified it greatly.
 On 15th September, only 12 days after the first two prints, Henry Carr was licensed to publish Greene Sleues moralised and, 3 days after that, on 18th September, Edward White returned with Greene Sleues and Countenaunce in Countenaunce is Greene Sleues (yes, it really was called that).
 It was common practice on broadside ballads to take an already-known melody and compose a new set of words, sometimes on the theme of the original ballad in the form of a sequel or a riposte, more often on an unrelated subject, using the metre of the tune as the basis for the new song, and Greensleeves’ popularity continued in this fashion.
 October brought The Lord of Lorne and the False Steward set to Greensleeves; December saw A merry newe Northen songe of Greenesleves begynninge the boniest lasse in all the land; February 1581 heralded A Reprehension againste Greene Sleves by William Elderton; May announced A new Ballad … Treason … against the young King of Scots [prevented by] one Andrewe Browne … the Kings Chamberlaine to the tune of Milfield, or els … Greensleeues; and in August, Greene Sleeves is worne awaie, Yellowe Sleeves Comme to decaie, Blacke Sleeves I hold in despite, But White Sleeves is my delighte.
 All this within 12 months of the original ballad.
 And it didn’t end there.
-Remarkably, songs to Greensleeves continued to be regularly printed on broadsides for the rest of the 16th century and right up to the end of the 17th century.
+Remarkably, songs to Greensleeves continued to be regularly printed on broadsides for the rest of the 16th century and until the end of the 17th century.

 Once a new song to an older tune had become established, the tune could take on the title of the new song; thus the Greensleeves melody was also known on broadsides as The Lord of Lorne; or the (bonny) Black-Smith; or Which no body can deny; or In Rome there is a most fearful Rout.
 The subjects of the ballads included (and this is not an exhaustive list): executions at Tyburn; making fun of Catholics and Catholicism; Catholic plots; lampooning King Charles II; a wish to return to the good old days; clever word-play on the word ‘nothing’; the praiseworthy job of blacksmiths; worshippers being scared when a cow entered their church; the range of goods imported by merchants; and the Rump Parliament of 1648, including Alexander Brome’s very funny and wonderfully titled broadside, BUMM-FODER OR, VVASTE-PAPER Proper to wipe the Nation’s RUMP with, or your Own.